CHAOZHAO-1/Machine-Fault-Dataset/README.md

 | 　       	| 　 	| 　                             	| 　       	| 　           	| 　       	| 　       	| 　       	|              	|              	|
 | 寿命预测 	|    	|                                	|          	|              	|          	|          	|          	|              	|              	|
 | 　       	| 　 	| 　                             	| 　       	| 　           	| 　       	| 　       	| 　       	|              	|              	|

+# Contact

+If you have any problem, please feel free to contact me.

+Name: Chao Zhao

+Email address: zhaochao734@hust.edu.cn